Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step3.md

 </blockquote></pre>

 7\.
 Run vagrant provision now to generate a new root password and clean up your MySQL installation.
-If you run `vagrant provision` again, you should see that all of these steps are skipped:
+If you run Ansible again, you should see that all of these steps are skipped:

 ```
+...
 TASK [Remove anonymous users]
 **************************************************
 skipping: [default]
+...
 ```